BlueNightSky/betterworldmap-dragonflight/README.md

 ### The Waking Shores

+* Dragonscale Basecamp location.
+Learn more about the [Dragonscale Expedition](https://www.wowhead.com/faction=2507/dragonscale-expedition).
 * Siege on Dragonbane Keep location.
 Learn more about the [Siege on Dragonbane Keep](https://www.wowhead.com/achievement=16411/siege-on-dragonbane-keep-home-sweet-home).

 ### Ohn'ahran Plains

+* Maruukai location.
+Learn more about the [Maruuk Centaur](https://www.wowhead.com/faction=2503/maruuk-centaur).
 * Aylaag Camp locations.
 Learn more about the [The Ohn'ahran Trail](https://www.wowhead.com/achievement=16462/the-ohnahran-trail).

 ### The Azure Span

+* Iskaara location.
+Learn more about the [Iskaara Tuskarr](https://www.wowhead.com/faction=2511/iskaara-tuskarr).
 * Community Feast location.
 Learn to become a [Soupervisor](https://www.wowhead.com/achievement=16443/soupervisor).
 Yes chef!

 ### Thaldraszus

+* The Seat of the Aspects location.
+Learn more about the [Valdrakken Accord](https://www.wowhead.com/faction=2510/valdrakken-accord).
 * Great Vault location.
 Get your weekly reward at [The Great Vault](https://www.wowhead.com/quest=72354/the-great-vault).
 * The Storm's Fury location.
 Learn more about [The Future We Make](https://www.wowhead.com/achievement=17342/the-future-we-make).
 * Time Rift location.
 Learn to become a [Chronograde Connoisseur](https://www.wowhead.com/achievement=18637/chronograde-connoisseur).